Vanilla-Expanded/VanillaExpandedFramework/README.md

 # Then what?

 It is recommended that you read [our Wiki](https://github.com/AndroidQuazar/VanillaExpandedFramework/wiki) to know how to use all these libraries.
+Or you can YOLO it.